fossie08/nea-spinoff-housepoints-app/README.md

 # nea-spinoff-housepoints-app
-A golang fyne app to access my housepoints app via the api
+A python app to access my housepoints app via the api